MINIMALLY INVASIVE SPINE SURGERY

 Non-Invasive/Operative Spinal Injections

 Invasive options are always to be kept as the last resort.
 In cases not improving even after a considerable period of non-operative pain management, these options may be useful.
 But in certain conditions, it is advisable not to delay operation as delaying may reduce the success of your operation.
-Your specialist may tell you about the options available after examination.
+Your specialist may tell you about the options available after an examination.

 Spinal injections may help reduce the action of chemicals causing your nerve to get irritated or angry (inflammation).
 They can be injected through various sites depending on the nerves affected.
-It can be either injected from your back near the particular nerve root (trans-foraminal nerve root block) or may be injected from near the tail-bone (caudal epidural injections).
+It can be either injected from your back near the particular nerve root (trans-foraminal nerve root block) or injected from near the tail-bone (caudal epidural injections).
 In certain conditions like wear and tear of joints in your back, specially targeted blocks may be given into the joints (facet blocks).
 You may feel relieved of pain immediately because of the local anaesthetics.
 The spinal injection may also cause your legs to go numb for some time.
 It may carry some risks too, like dizziness or headaches.
 So, it is advisable for you to bring somebody along to get you back home after your nerve injection.

 Multiple injections at intervals may be required to give you long-term pain relief.
 But because of the adverse effects, your doctor may restrict the number of injections you may take per year.
 These injections may also be required to localize the pain area of your back.